SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 UIFramework.java

 	Defines the basic methods a GUI must provide if we choose to implement different GUI types in the future.

+TestBench.java

+	Launches an instance of the server, client and host for quick testing.

 ------------------------------------------------------------
 TFTP REFERENCE